SCanDroid/SCanDroid/README.md

 Getting Started
 ===============
-You will need to have [ant](http://ant.apache.org/) and [JRE 5 or 6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE 7 is not supported by WALA at the moment) installed to compile SCanDroid.
+You will need to have [ant](http://ant.apache.org/) and [JDK 5 or 6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE 7 is not supported by WALA at the moment) installed to compile SCanDroid.

 Fetch SCanDroid from github
 ```